 This is Experience Design is available to purchase below.

-The oven plays a major role in the ceramic process.
-Ceramicists can spend weeks preparing their object yet when it finally goes into the oven all control is taken out of their hands.
-Even the most experienced can open the oven after a weekend of firing to find disaster.
+The kiln, the ceramicist’s oven, plays a major role in the ceramic process.
+Ceramicists can spend weeks creating their object yet when it is placed into the kiln all control is taken out of their hands.
+Even the most proficient ceramicist on opening the kiln after firing cannot predict the outcome – it could be perfection or disaster.

-Capturing this excitement, anxiety and surprise, the reader must bake the initially white book in an oven until it transforms to black and reveals the cover design.
+To experience this excitement, anxiety and surprise, the reader must literally bake the white book in an oven – watch and wait – all is revealed as the heat transforms the cover and reveals the design.

-Taking Ceramics I discusses the topic of mistakes with numerous of the European Centre of Ceramics’ (EKWC) past artists-in-residence.
-The book’s layout plays with this fragility, splitting Dutch and English texts over pages and positioning content precariously close to edges.
+Taking Ceramics I discusses the topic of mistakes with several past artists-in-residence from the European Centre of Ceramics’ (EKWC) .
+Playing with the subject, the book’s layout emphasises fragility, splitting content over pages and positioning it precariously close to the edges.

-The special edition emphasises this theme further with its 1mm thick porcelain front cover.
+The special edition furthers this theme with its 1mm thick porcelain cover.
 Inevitably, whether through the sheer weight of other books or mishandling the cover will crack.
-Consequently, the reader, like the ceramicist learns to accept and appreciate the beauty of mistakes.
+The reader, like the ceramicist, learns to accept and appreciate the beauty of mistakes.

 Jaap Drupsteen, legendary Dutch designer/video artist was revolutionary in the use of chroma keying, also know as the blue screen effect.
 This technique allowed him to superimpose actors or elements into totally different environments.